NetGovern/api-guidelines/docs/protocol/request_methods.md

 Methods MUST follow their respective common properties:

-* **Safe** methods only for retrival of reourse representations and not affecting server state.
+* **Safe** methods only for retrival of resourse representations and not affecting server state.

 * **Idempotent** methods produce the same result if executed once or multiple times (and not causing uninteded effects).
 This does not require that the operation returns the same response and/or status code.